 PACT invests in an external investment pool, the Minnesota Association of Governments Investing for Counties (MAGIC) Fund, which is created under a joint powers agreement pursuant to Minn.
 Stat. § 471.59.
 The investment in the pool is measured at the net asset value per share provided by the pool.
-Other investments are reported at their fair value at December 31, 2023, based on market prices.
-Investment earnings for 2023 were \$103,566.
+A market approach is used to value all investments other than external investment pools and money market accounts.
+Other investments are reported at their fair value at December 31, 2024, based on market prices.
+Investment earnings for 2024 were \$133,113.